sumitrathore/spark/README.md

-Practise projects with tutorials for Apache Spark
+Practice projects with tutorials for Apache Spark